Don't Take the DNA Test You'll Probably Get for Christmas

 The technique has since been implemented in other cold cases.
 And a study published in October found that the same technique could someday be used to identify just about anyone through their familial relations, once enough people have their DNA stored in a database somewhere.

 Companies have tried to head off concerns about their customers’ DNA being sifted through by law enforcement or anyone else.
 In July, 23andMe, Ancestry, and other companies adopted a series of guidelines surrounding their customers’ genetic privacy.
 The guidelines include explicitly asking permission from users before sharing their data with third-party businesses like insurers, while also disclosing how often law enforcement agencies petition them for customer data (companies such as Ancestry have released transparency reports for a few years now).
+A 23andMe spokesperson told Gizmodo in an email that the company has “had 5 law enforcement inquiries and haven’t turned over data in any of those instances.”

 Advertisement

-But the guidelines are strictly voluntary, and don’t preclude the possibility that companies will have to give up their data if ordered to by a court order.
+But the guidelines are strictly voluntary, and don’t preclude the possibility that companies will have to give up their data if ordered to by a court.
 They also don’t do anything about third-party databases, which are publicly accessible to anyone.
 And law enforcement agencies can also circumvent the request process entirely (as they actually tried to during the Golden State case) by just creating fake profiles on sites using the DNA of a suspect.

 The debate over privacy is definitely complicated.
 Many people say they’re worried about genetic privacy in general, but according to a review published in October by researchers from Vanderbilt University, we actually don’t know much about their specific preferences on the topic.

-Note: Correction: An earlier version of this article wrongly attributed the apprehension of the alleged Golden State Killer to San Diego police.
-He was brought in by Sacramento police.
-We regret the error and thank commenter Griffin for pointing it out.
-Update at 2:45 p.m.
-ET: Added additional contextual information regarding 23andMe’s research efforts and its responses to law enforcement requests for data.